Risk Free Bet up to $1,500

 Research Betting Trends

 One way to gain an advantage in NFL over/under betting is to research betting trends.
 There are specific teams that will attract more action from the betting public, such as the Dallas Cowboys, Pittsburgh Steelers and New England Patriots.
 Be mindful that the casual bettor often wagers on the over to hit, as that is the more "fun" bet because it's always more enjoyable to root for scoring.
+You can also expect teams like this to have worse NFL futures odds.

 Know the Playing Styles

 Another sound strategy is to get familiar with both teams before placing an NFL over/under bet.
 If both sides are more likely to pass when they are behind, that can lead to more scoring.
 If another team prefers to be more aggressive on third and fourth down, that can also lead to more points as well.
+Our experts are always here to bring you NFL picks against the spread and total.

 Teams that run early and often, especially on first and second down, are more likely to play a ball-control style of offense that limits the total number of possessions in a game.
 Make sure you feel comfortable in your understanding of both team's style of play before placing an over/under bet.